kazuho/i-d-trone/draft-thoji-scone-trone-protocol.md

 for potential future TRONE handling.

 Network elements MUST NOT rely solely on the presence of a TRONE indication to confirm that a flow supports TRONE.
-A flow SHOULD only be confirmed as supporting TRONE when a regular TRONE packet ({{packet}}) is observed after the QUIC handshake has completed.
+A flow is only confirmed as supporting TRONE when a regular TRONE packet ({{packet}}) is observed after the QUIC handshake has completed.